Modelling and Decision Support

 Ecological Projections of the Great Barrier Reef under an uncertain future.

-The Modelling and Decision Support Subprogram aims to enable Reef restoration and adaptation decision-makers in making and communicating the highest quality decisions to guide investment and action.
+The Modelling and Decision Support Subprogram was part of RRAP’s first R&D phase and aimed to enable Reef restoration and adaptation decision-makers in making and communicating the highest quality decisions to guide investment and action.

-As the Program’s various intervention technologies are researched and developed, the levels of restoration, adaptation or protection potential, and the levels of cost involved are subject to uncertainty and prediction.
-The potential of interventions is their future ability to protect, restore or help adapt, and this is captured through comprehensive physical, ecological, value and risk modelling.
-The potential cost of deployment, construction, production, and the cost of supporting and operating the required industries, is captured through working with the intervention subprograms.
+As the Program’s various intervention technologies were researched and developed, the levels of restoration, adaptation or protection potential, and the levels of cost involved were subject to uncertainty and prediction.
+The potential of interventions is their future ability to protect, restore or help adapt, and this was captured through comprehensive physical, ecological, value and risk modelling.
+The potential cost of deployment, construction, production, and the cost of supporting and operating the required industries, was captured through working with the intervention subprograms.

-The Program’s cross-cutting Modelling and Decision Support Subprogram will use leading-practice decision processes and modelling to investigate a multitude of critical strategic and tactical decisions around possible intervention deployment – investments, field testing, technological and social readiness, prioritisation, and trade-offs under climate uncertainty and with limited time and resources.
+The R&D Program’s cross-cutting Modelling and Decision Support Subprogram used leading-practice decision processes and modelling to investigate a multitude of critical strategic and tactical decisions around possible intervention deployment – investments, field testing, technological and social readiness, prioritisation, and trade-offs under climate uncertainty and with limited time and resources.

-The Modelling and Decision Support Subprogram is reliant on, and works closely with, other RRAP subprograms which provide the core information to support modelling and decision options.
-The Subprogram also works closely with the RRAP governance and decision-makers for possible investment and action.
+The Modelling and Decision Support Subprogram was reliant on, and worked closely with, other RRAP subprograms which provided the core information to support modelling and decision options.
+The Subprogram also worked closely with the RRAP governance and decision-makers for possible investment and action.

-The team will both build on existing and develop new Reef modelling tools, which will be critical to future decision making.
+The team both built on existing and developed new Reef modelling tools, which will continue to be critical to future decision making.
 The rapid rate of change on the Great Barrier Reef, as caused by the effects of climate change, requires new adaptive management principles and a greater than normal reliance on modelling to assist with decision support.

-The key outcomes of the Modelling and Decision Support Subprogram are to:
+The key aims of the Modelling and Decision Support Subprogram were to:

 • Ensure that high quality decisions are made about Reef interventions for restoration, adaptation and protection